 When encryption is enabled, all connections to that GO-Global Host use the selected protocol and encryption algorithm, including connections from Admin Consoles, clients, and Dependent Hosts.
 When a Relay Load Balancer is used, GO-Global provides linked encryption.
 Specifically, the Application Publishing Service on the Relay Load Balancer decrypts the data it receives from the client and re-encrypts it before it forwards the data to the Dependent Host.
-Similarly, it decrypts the data it receives from the client it forwards the data it receives it before it forwards the data to the Dependent Host and re-encrypts it before it forwards it to the client.
+Similarly, it decrypts the data it receives from the Dependent Host and re-encrypts it before it to the client.